erinrwhite/jadeite/_posts/2025-04-27-finding-a-job-outside-academia.md

 - Model your profile based on what others are doing - lurk and find folks whose profiles look good to you and note how they are using LinkedIn.
 Make any changes to your profile that feel authentic for you.
 - Make/strengthen connections - reach out to folks in your existing network and add new people that you know.
 LinkedIn is extremely creepy and knows who you know.
 Just add ‘em.
 - Ask for help - either as a post, or through messaging folks.
 Most folks are very eager to add connections, exchange messages, share links to jobs, offer referrals, and share information about their work.
-- ==[Weak social ties are crucial for finding jobs](https://mitsloan.mit.edu/ideas-made-to-matter/study-weak-ties-make-a-difference-finding-a-job-online)== - so don’t be afraid to reach out to acquaintances on LinkedIn.
+- ***[Weak social ties are crucial for finding jobs](https://mitsloan.mit.edu/ideas-made-to-matter/study-weak-ties-make-a-difference-finding-a-job-online)*** - so don’t be afraid to reach out to acquaintances on LinkedIn.

 ## Apply

 ### Gird your loins

 The job market, especially in UX and adjacent fields in 2024, is awful 🙂.
-No matter what field you’re in, though, ==be prepared to be ghosted at any point in the application process.== Don’t take it personally.
+No matter what field you’re in, though, ***be prepared to be ghosted at any point in the application process.*** Don’t take it personally.

+### Transferable skills

-### Your skills are transferable!
+Your skills are transferable!

 Here are some transferable skills I identified for myself: